john-science/john-science.github.io/_posts/2022-03-30-introduction-to-git.md

 Notice that there are two columns of identifiers to the left of each file.

-We "Modified" `main.py` we see ` M main.py`.
+We "Modified" `main.py` we see `.M` next to `main.py`.
 But that `M` is on the right, to indicate the change is not staged yet.
-If we `git add main.py` at this point, we would instead see `M  main.py`, where the `M` is in the left column, meaning it is staged.
+If we `git add main.py` at this point, we would instead see `M.` next to `main.py`, where the `M` is in the left column, meaning it is staged.

 We also added a brand new file, but hadn't added it to the staging area, which is why both the left and right columns show `?` on this line: `?? noether.txt`.
 If we had added `git add noether.txt` at this point, we would have seen: